fornwall/rust-script/README.md

      5: }
 ```

-Note that you can achieve a similar effect to the above by using the `--count` flag, which causes the line number to be passed as a second argument to your closure:
+You can achieve a similar effect to the above by using the `--count` flag, which causes the line number to be passed as a second argument to your closure:

 ```text
 $ cat now.crs | cargo script --count --loop \